GoogleChrome/omnitone/README.md

 ### Building Omnitone Locally

-For the development, use `git clone` the repository and run the following script to build the library.
-Omnitone uses WebPack to compile the sources.
+For the development, get a copy of the repository first and run the following script to build the library.
+Omnitone uses [WebPack](https://webpack.github.io/) to compile the sources.

 ```bash
 npm run build       # build a non-minified library.